 Sibenik Town Hall

 This Renaissance building, built between 1533 and 1546, has beautiful columns and arches.
 It is flanked by two carved, stone staircases.
 Allied bombing during WWII almost totally destroyed the hall.
 Thankfully, it was rebuilt to look the same as it did originally.
 Today a restaurant occupies the ground level and cultural events take place in the upper hall.

 Sibenik was a Game of Thrones filming location.
 Many scenes of the ‘Free City of Braavos’ were filmed here.
 Town Square was used with the walls of Saint James Cathedral standing in as the fictional Iron Bank.
 This epic setting didn’t require any additional set designs for its filming.

 St. Anna Cemetery

 The cemetery is a quiet place to stroll.
-Here you can look straight up at St. Michael’s Fortress and look outward to get panoramic views of the Adriatic Sea.
+Look straight up at St. Michael’s Fortress and outward to panoramic views of the Adriatic Sea.

 Garden of Monastery of St. Lawrence